 On May 16, 2007, in the SRM for SECY-07-0047, the Commission approved the staff’s approach for selecting ITACC to be given priority for inspection.

 In addition to the ITAAC listed in the design certification rules for approved reactor designs, each combined license application (COLA) contains site-specific ITAAC that consist of systems that are outside the scope of the standard design.
-In SECY-08-0117, “Staff Approach to Verify Closure of ITAAC and to Implement Title 10 CFR 52.99, “Inspection During Construction,” and Related Portion of 10 CFR 52.103(g) on the Commission Finding,” the staff indicated that it will review and inspect work related to the site-specific ITAAC using a method similar to the prioritization methodology described in SECY-07-0047. staff leads the effort to prioritize site-specific ITAAC contained in the COLs.
-NRO/DCIP retains the lead to prioritize the ITAAC contained in the DCDs.
+In SECY-08-0117, “Staff Approach to Verify Closure of ITAAC and to Implement Title 10 CFR 52.99, “Inspection During Construction,” and Related Portion of 10 CFR 52.103(g) on the Commission Finding,” the staff indicated that it will review and inspect work related to the site-specific ITAAC using a method similar to the prioritization methodology described in SECY-07-0047.
+CCI staff leads the effort to prioritize site-specific ITAAC contained in the COLs.
+NRO/DCIP retains the lead to prioritize the ITAAC contained in the design control documents (DCDs).
 The staff will form expert panels that will select the site-specific ITAAC samples based on safety significance and the ability to inspect.
 The COLAs also contain ITAAC for emergency preparedness (EP) and physical security.
 The staff will inspect work activities related to all physical security and EP ITAAC.
 The staff based this decision on the relatively small number of physical security and EP ITAAC, the qualitative nature of the Security and EP ITAAC, and their high relative importance.
 In addition to the ITAAC-related work inspections, the staff is planning comprehensive inspections of the operational programs for security and EP.
 This will include force-on-force security inspections and NRC observations of EP exercises.

 An additional ITAAC inspection area concerns Design Acceptance Criteria (DAC).
 DAC are a subset of the ITAAC for a given design, which means they are considered ITAAC.
 The DAC are design details that were not provided at the time of DCD submittal, with the understanding that these design details would be available during construction and verified as part of the ITAAC to demonstrate that the system design and as-built configuration conformed to the licensing basis.
 The DAC is designated in three specific disciplines as outlined in SECY 92-053.
 They are: Digital I&C design; Piping design; and Human Factors engineering.
 Additionally, the ABWR design includes some limited Radiation Protection DAC.